TACC-Cloud/agave-docs/docs/agave/guides/clients/introduction.rst

 Creating a new client application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to interact with any of the Agave APIs, you will need to first get a set of API keys.
-You can get your API keys from the :raw-html-m2r:`<a href="http://agaveapi.co/live-docs/#!/clients/create_post_1" title="Clients API">Clients service</a>`.
-The example below shows how to get your API keys using both curl and the :raw-html-m2r:`<a href="http://agaveapi.co/agave-cli/" title="Agave CLI">Agave CLI</a>`.
+You can get your API keys from the Clients service.
+The example below shows how to get your API keys using both curl and the :raw-html-m2r:`<a href="https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/tooling/command-line-interface.html" title="Agave CLI">Agave CLI</a>`.

 .. container:: foldable